 Question: Hi HPA – I noticed that few of your “plans” in the Preparing for a Career in the Health Professions guide recommend taking MOL 214 along with CHM 202 in the spring of my first year.
 Why is that?
 I’d really like to get started in MOL and see if I like it since I might concentrate in it.

 Answer: At HPA, we are firm believers in “doing well” rather than “doing fast” – giving yourself every chance to succeed.
 “Doubling up” on lab-based science in your first year can make it quite difficult to do well in all of your classes.
 We do suggest that you “double up” on science courses at some point during your four years, but normally, this happens during sophomore year, after you’ve built a sound academic foundation from your first year on campus and adjusted to Princeton fully, or even junior year.
-According to the MOL department, MOL 214 is comprised of about half first-years and half sophomores, so there are plenty of students who take MOL in first year.
+According to the MOL department, MOL 214 is about half first-years and half sophomores, so there are plenty of students who take MOL in first year.
 But, we have seen many students we meet struggle in this combination, and eventually either drop one course and “catch up” in the summer or see their grades in both classes suffer because they don’t have sufficient time to devote to both of them.
 If you are doing very well in gen chem this semester, have a strong biology background, and have developed your time management skills, the schedule may be fine for you.
 If you do decide to stick with a single lab in the spring, it may be a good semester to take your fifth class, so that you can alleviate some pressure on next year and also explore potential areas of interest (don’t forget to use our health related courses list) for suggestions).

 MOL 214 or 215?